torakiki/pdfsam-v2/pdfsam-enhanced/pdfsam-maine/trunk/doc/basic/readme.txt

 	-emp4j-1.0.0 *
 	-pdfsam-langpack *

-Note: This is a test version and many fixes have to be done.
+Note: This is a beta version and some fixes have to be done.
 PDF Split and Merge comes with ABSOLUTELY NO WARRANTY;
 see the file gpl.txt in licenses/pdfsam subdirectory for details.

 Installation: Unzip the archive into a directory.
 Double click pdfsam-1.0.0-b2.jar or open a console a type the command